 - Octopodes can wear up to eight rings at the same time.

 - Octopodes are amphibious.
 While in water, they can swim with no penalties, and receive a large stealth boost, equivalent to merfolk.
-Unlike merfolk, they don't get the EV or speed boost.
+Unlike merfolk, they don't get any bonuses to evasion or movement speed.

-- Gelatinous Body 1: Octopodes have AC +1.
+- Gelatinous Body 1: Octopodes have +1 AC.

 - Camouflage 1: Octopodes have +40 Stealth.